t-valentine/dnd-help/README.md

 website can be deployed on Neocities.
 You can see the live version of the application [here](link.com).
 The website is built with mobile functionality in mind, but can be used on a tablet or desktop without issue.

 ## Using This Website
 This is a simple website, so simply opening the `index.html` will allow you to begin using the website locally.
-You can use a wide variety of services to deploy the webiste (like Neocities, or if you want to get fanicer something like Vercel).
+You can use a wide letiety of services to deploy the webiste (like Neocities, or if you want to get fanicer something like Vercel).

 ### Classes
 Since this is tailored for my personal game, the logic for displaying player information is built around the character's names- NOT classes.
-It's also worth noting that I have used `_class` in code instead of `class` - class is a reserved keyword and can't be used as a variable in JavaScript.
+It's also worth noting that I have used `_class` in code instead of `class` - class is a reserved keyword and can't be used as a letiable in JavaScript.
 Unfortunately there wasn't another logical word choice I could think of, so the _ remains.

 Karrde is a homebrew class called Reaper, more information about that class can be found [here](link.com).